 \section{Latent Prototype Moderation (LPM) Baseline}

-We compare against Latent Prototype Moderation (LPM), a training-free baseline that classifies by distance to class centroids in activation space.
+We compare against Latent Prototype Moderation (LPM), a training-free baseline that classifies by Mahalanobis distance to class centroids in activation space.
 LPM computes Mahalanobis distance to malicious and benign prototypes and applies softmax to obtain class probabilities, following Gaussian Discriminant Analysis.
-This approach requires no learned coefficients-only mean vectors and covariance estimates from training data.
+This requires no learned coefficients — only mean vectors and covariance estimates.